Progress of the Community Orchard

 - Pollination Group: 3

-- Notes: An excellent pollinator for your orchard.
+- Notes: An excellent pollinator for the orchard.
 Produces large, bright pink fruits ideal for jellies and attract pollinators like bees.

 Pear Varieties